Correlated fission fragment spin dynamics: Shape dynamics

 The dynamical evolution of the fissioning nucleus is simulated with a well established Langevin treatment \cite{Adeev2005}.
 It describes the shape of the nuclear system by means of three parameters introduced in Ref.\ \cite{BrackRMP44}, equivalent to the overall elongation, $R$, the radius of the neck between the two parts, $c$, and the degree of reflection asymmetry, $\alpha$.
 The Langevin simulation is briefly described in the Appendix.

-The shape-dependent potential energy is calculated in the macroscopic limit where shell and pairing modifications are ignored, as is apppropriate at high excitation, and the inertial-mass tensor corresponds to incompressible irrotational flow.
-Furthermore, the coupling between the shape parameters and the remaining degrees of freedom is taken as the one-body dissipation, expressed by means of the wall and window formulas \cite{onebody}.
+The three-dimensional surface expressing the shape-dependent potential energy is calculated in the macroscopic limit where shell and pairing modifications are ignored, as is apppropriate at high excitation.
+Furthermore, the inertial-mass tensor associated with the shape motion corresponds to incompressible irrotational flow, as has long been the standard choice.
+Finally, the coupling between the shape parameters and the remaining degrees of freedom is taken as the one-body dissipation, expressed by means of the wall and window formulas \cite{onebody}.

-The system is started at its ground-state shape with zero angular momentum and a specified excitation energy.
+The system is started at its ground-state shape with a specified excitation energy.
 It is then propagated with the Langevin equation which produces a Brownian-like evolution of the shape parameters.
 The system is followed as it explores the potential-energy surface and eventually moves across the fission barrier region, after which the neck radius quickly shrinks and scission occurs.

+It is assumed that the total angular momentum of the system is zero.
+This simplification is justified by the fact that, in the excitation energy regime considered, the contributions to the fragment spins from the overall rotational motion of the complex are overwhelmed by the spin fluctuations so our conclusions would not be affected.

 In the present study, we consider fission of $^{182}$Hg, $^{202}$Po, and $^{236}$U at the excitation energy $E^*=46\,\MeV$, and in the latter case we also consider $E^*=70\,\MeV$ in order to explore the energy dependence of the results.
 For each of these four systems, two different values of the wall dissipation strength are used, namely the originally derived strength ($k_s=1$) \cite{onebody} and a quarter of that ($k_s=0.25$) \cite{Nix1986,Nix1987}. which yields better agreement with various experimental data.